Managers: How to have break-out, outstanding Teams. #1

 - At the end the team members will say: “This is the best 6 months of my career; I never want to leave this team.”

-I do not expect you to achieve these metrics each time.
-Many situations.
-Sometimes you will do better, sometimes some things will be higher.
+I do not expect you to achieve these metrics and goals each time.
+There are many situations.
+Sometimes you will do better, sometimes some things will be higher or lower.

 Michael Jordan: “I don’t mind failing.
 I mind not trying.”

-These recommendations are for what I think of as the standard situation.
-I am not explaining them fully.
-Nor do I have time or space to discuss alternate situations.
-Please contact me if you would like to discuss the recommendation.
+These recommendations are for what I think of as the typical situation.
+I am not explaining the recommendations fully.
+Nor do I have time or space (here and now) to discuss alternate situations.
+Please contact me if you would like to discuss the recommendations.

 2. Check your financial situation